 Deadline Type: Rolling

-Rui Mataloto, Municipality of Redondo; with Bianca Viseu, McMaster University, and Kathryn Bryles, University of Arkansas at Little Rock
+Rui Mataloto, Municipality of Redondo; with Bianca Viseu, McMaster University

-The Castelo Archaeological Research Project is seeking applicants for its second season of excavation at the site of Castelo, located in the Alentejo region of Portugal.
+The Castelo Archaeological Project is seeking applicants for its third season of excavation at the site of Castelo, located in the Alentejo region of Portugal.
 Students will be housed in the nearby town of Redondo.

 Prior experience in archaeology is not required – students of all backgrounds are encouraged to apply.
 This field school will train students in archaeological methods, such as excavation techniques, recording, illustration, and the handling and processing of artifacts.
 The field school also takes students on weekly field trips to historical and archaeological sites and towns in Portugal and Spain.

-Students who wish to gain experience in field archaeology and have an interest in the Bronze Age are especially encouraged to apply – join us in shedding light upon the Alentejan Bronze Age!
+Students who wish to gain experience in field archaeology and have an interest in the Bronze Age are especially encouraged to apply!

 There is no minimum age though students under 18 will be asked to co-sign forms with a parent/guardian.